vedph/epicod/doc/packhum.md

 While scraping, the tree hierarchy of each page is reflected in the target data model, where each page or text corresponds to a node.
 Each node has Y and X coordinates representing its depth level and sibling number, plus a label got from the page or text.

+## Reading Scraper's Log

+The scraper saves a full log of its work under the program's directory.
+There is a log file for each day, named `epicod` plus the date and extension `txt`.

-This strategy can be better explained by looking at the scraper's log (I removed date and time of each entry to improve its readability).
+In order to better explain the scraping strategy, and let team members check the process, let's look at the first entries of a sample log.
+I removed date and time of each entry and some less relevant details to improve its readability.

-At first, the root page is loaded, with the list of all the regions (level A).
+(1) At first, the root page is loaded, with the list of all the regions (level A).
 The first region to be followed is Attica.
 Its node is logged as `[packhum#1]`, i.e. the first node of `packhum` corpus.
 The `P` section in the entry introduces additional node's properties (metadata), which for non-text nodes are not present (whence `P: -`).

 Then (level B), the page for Attica is loaded.
 There, the first entry found is book `IG I²`, which in turn will be another node, child of the Attica region node.